-Here are the primary steps involved in the liquid silicone rubber molding process:
+Here are the primary steps involved in the liquid silicone rubber injection molding process:

-- After the completion of the setup, the machine heats the mold to the appropriate temperature and applies the appropriate clamping force.
-The mold closes in coordination with the machine’s injector, pump and supply.
+After the completion of the setup, the molding machine heats the mold to the appropriate temperature and applies the appropriate clamping force.
+The mold closes in coordination with the machine’s injector, pump, and supply.
 The injection mechanism then pushes the material into the mold and cavities.

 Fabrication of LSR components requires creatively solving the problems that will invariably arise.
 Your manufacturer must have the expertise to meet this challenge, as it is critical for your production process and will save you time and money.

-SIMTEC uses the liquid silicone rubber molding to create a full range of precision, near flash less silicone parts and over-mold assemblies.
+SIMTEC uses the liquid silicone rubber injection molding to create a full range of precision, near flashless silicone parts and over-mold assemblies.
 Liquid silicone rubber molding has several advantages, including:

-- High-volume production: Advanced LSR materials offer manufactures the opportunity for cost-effective, high-volume production of complex liquid injection molding parts.
+High-volume production: Advanced LSR materials offer manufacturers the opportunity for cost-effective, high-volume production of complex liquid silicone injection molding parts.